ward/run/_drafts/20km-door-brussel.md

 time and time again was the fact that my heart rate remained consistently too close to 180.

+The next few kilometres were done on autopilot.
+I am sitting here and for the life of me cannot really pinpoint what happened at this point in the race.
+Just chugging along.
+There was a bit of a downhill at some point which the handicapped people in their handibikes took advantage from, they zoomed past, having to brake to safely navigate the crowd.
+I guess that does give me a point to raise.
+There are charities pushing a buggy along with someone incapable of moving themselves in the buggy.
+This would be OK if it were not for the fact that these groups take up *so much room*.
+They also let them start at the front, regardless of their pace.
+In a race this crowded, this makes for needless extra weaving for the other runners.
+Let them start even earlier (they currently start 15 minutes before the first wave) or put them where they belong pace wise.

+> Kilometre eleven in 4:43, kilometre twelve in 4:33, kilometre thirteen in
+> 4:26.

+After about 14 kilometre, I decided to just ignore my pacing altogether.
+It was clear to me my goal was out the window.
+I switched my watch to only show my heart rate and managed to bring it down a few beats.
+This apparently immediately shows up in my paces too.

+> Kilometre fourteen in 4:33, kilometre fifteen in 4:43, kilometre sixteen in
+> 4:44, kilometre seventeen in 4:49.
+Their official 15 km split says 1:07:06.

+After very long stretch of autopilot, we turned onto the Tervurenlaan.
+This meant climbing was to be done.
+Last year I cruised through this, not really losing any pace as I went up it.
+This year was disastrous.
+I slowed down to a 5:25 split and was just so happy when I crested (the worst of) the hill.

+Inexplicably the last few kilometres to the line are done on a terribly narrow stretch.
+Two cars wide tops.
+If you plan on sprinting to the line, you best prepare to get your elbows ready in order to squeeze through.
+I had no such plans and just chugged further.

+> Kilometre eighteen in 5:25, kilometre nineteen in 4:36.

+Suddenly however, with about one kilometre to go, I saw someone in front of me that could be the girlfriend.
+Upon further inspection, it really was her.
+How did that happen, why was she in front of me?!
+I had settled with having a disappointing time, but I will not get beaten by her!
+I would hear about it for ages.
+With renewed energy, I decided to sprint to the finish line.
+As I passed her, I gave her a tap on the shoulder said "damnit!" or something similar and raced away.
+Surprised with what I still managed, I made my way through the crowd, running on narrow sidewalk edges, hopping on and off like a madman.
+I squeezed through gaps that were not there, to the malcontent of other runners.
+I was a bit rude, I must admit, but at the time I had but one goal: keep the girlfriend behind me.

+I crossed the line and immediately came to a halt.
+I stopped my watch and saved the run.
+I forgot to even look at my time, so automated is the stop and save motion.
+I knew it was going to be bad, I just had no clue how bad exactly.
+Considering the girlfriend was so close behind, I imagined I would still be around her goal time of 1:27:30 then.

 ## Results

+It was not.
+Not even close.
+My official time was 1h 30m 40s, Strava agrees.
+Exactly one second better than last year.
+I can only say this was a disappointment across the line.
+I trained harder.
+I trained smarter.
+I barely did better.
+I could try to blame it on the warmer weather (20C & clouded, last months I was used to running at maybe 12C max), I could try to blame it on the sore throat I had all week, but in the end this does not make me feel better about the result.
+It is what it is and it is much slower than I hoped.
+The only uplifting news I find for myself is that I did about 500 spots better than last
+year: 2345th.
+It seems I was not the only one having more trouble than last year.

+Tina
+Lab

+Plans to come

 * Too crowded unless you are one of the first 1000 or so, I think
 * Too much chance of the weather not being to my liking at the end of May